Responsible Use Guidelines

 Required Conditions

-- βETHICS REVIEW: Obtain IRB or equivalent ethics clearance whenever research involves user-impacting systems or data collection.
+- ✓ETHICS REVIEW: Obtain IRB or equivalent ethics clearance whenever research involves user-impacting systems or data gathering.

 Prohibited Activities